gmoeck/gmoeck.github.com/_posts/2011-10-26-stubbing-is-not-enough.md

 products.
 This way we don't have to add products into the database and then read them out just in order to be able to test that the cart can properly calculate its total price.
-And as you might have already guessed, the primary benefit that comes from stubs is speed.
+And as you might have already guessed, the benefit that comes from the stubs is speed.

 ##Why Stubs Are Not Enough
 The primary problem that people generally point out in relation to this